RomanovMikeV/setka/README.md

 * ```__len__``` function that returns the length of the dataset
 * ```__getitem__``` function that returns a list of input tensors and a list of target tensors

-Although it is enough to have only the DataSet specified, it is recommended to specify also the DataSetIndex class that contains the information about the dataset's data.
+Although it is enough to have only the DataSet specified, it is recommended to specify also the DataSetIndex class that contains the information about the whole dataset.
 It is recommended to share one instance of the DataSetIndex between all the instances of the DataSet with different modes to avoid doubling or tripling the memory used to store this index and also to avoid collecting the dataset index several times.